The NSW Weed Society - established 1966

 Kim Hignell President Newsletter Editor

-Kim Bishop - Immediate Past President
+Kim Bishop - Committee

 Kim has a background in horticulture and worked at Lake Macquarie City Council for 21years, the last 16 years as the Vegetation & Pest Management Coordinator dealing mainly with noxious weeds and feral animals.
 Kim has extensive experience in weed management at both local government and regional levels.
 Her focus is bio-control programs including alligator weed flea beetle, bridal creeper leaf hopper and rust, madeira vine beetle, salvinia weevil and water hyacinth weevil introductions.
 Kim has degree in Environmental Science with a double major in Natural Resource Management and Coastal Management.